SEG Home > History of Saltford > A - Z > Saltford Carthaginian Coin

 British Museum, London WC1

 BBC Points West reporter Ali Vowles with SEG's Phil Harding launching the 'Saltford

 Carthaginian Coin' to the general public at Saltford Brass Mill on 13th April 2015.

 The British Museum has provided advice and guidance to Saltford Environment Group on the Carthaginian Coin, one of the oldest artefacts found in Saltford.
 This Iron Age copper coin dated at between 300 BC and 264 BC is possibly the oldest dateable evidence of human activity found in Saltford.
 It was found by a local resident on the Saltford side of the river

-Avon in Saltford on 29th November 2012 after the river had burst its banks during a particularly severe flood.
+Avon in Saltford in November 2012 after the river had burst its banks during a particularly severe flood.